rescala-lang/REScala/Documentation/src/main/tut/manual.md

 # Signals
 [Signals]: #signals

-A signal is language concept for defining dependencies among values.
+A signal defines a functional dependency between values.
-Intuitively, a reactive value can depend on other reactive values.
-When any of the dependency sources changes, the expression defining the reactive value is automatically recomputed by the language runtime to keep the reactive value up-to-date.
+The runtime takes care that any derived signal is updated, whenever one of the inputs changes.

-Consider the following example
+Consider the following example which defines 3 signals `a`, `b`, and `c`.

 ```tut:book
 import rescala._